iiAtlas/plaud-recording-downloader/STORE_LISTING.md

 - Sync download preferences across Chrome profiles via `chrome.storage`.
 - Keep the popup open to watch real-time progress for each background job.
 - Reduce manual cleanup with automatic folder moves or trashing once downloads finish.
+- Stop a running background download directly from the popup if you change your mind.
 - Open-source under the MIT License (see https://github.com/atlas/plaud-recording-downloader/blob/main/LICENSE.md).

 ## Update Notes